-- The evaluation will be done in 60 working days starting 20 August, 2016. - A detailed work plan will be elaborated by the evaluation team during the inception phase based on inputs from the Evaluation Reference Group.
+- The evaluation will be done in 60 working days. - A detailed work plan will be elaborated by the evaluation team during the inception phase based on inputs from the Evaluation Reference Group.

 VI.
 QUALIFICATIONS OF THE SUCCESSFUL EVALUATION TEAM

 Team Composition